Rookout/tutorial-java/README.md

 ## Bug Hunt

 Great!
-You're now ready to start debugging, let's start by having some fun with our [bug hunt](tutorials-bughunt-java.md) - follow instructions to try out some basic use cases.
+You're now ready to start debugging, let's start by having some fun with our [bug hunt](tutorials-bughunt-java.md) - follow the instructions to try out some basic use cases.

 ## Want to learn more ?